Sunny (Bobby Hebb song): Chord progression's legacy

-Bobby Hebb version
+Bobby Hebb versions

+1966 recording

 The personnel on the Bobby Hebb recording included Joe Shepley, Burt Collins on trumpet, Micky Gravine on trombone, Artie Kaplan and Joe Grimaldi on sax, Artie Butler on piano, Joe Renzetti and Al Gorgoni on guitar, Paul (PB) Brown and Joe Macho on bass, Al Rogers on drums and George Devens on percussion.
 The song was recorded while the session was in overtime; many of the studio musicians booked for that date had to leave early for other recording sessions.
 Joe Renzetti was the arranger.
+Its form modulates up a half step every cycle after the second cycle and ends with a looped tag.

-"Sunny" was originally part of an 18-song demo recorded by producer Jerry Ross, also famous for Spanky and Our Gang, Keith's "98.6" and "Apple, Peaches, Pumpkin Pie" by Jay & the Techniques (Hebb was offered this song but didn't want to be considered a novelty act and let the song go to Jay Proctor).
+"Sunny" was originally part of an 18-song demo recorded by producer Jerry Ross, also famous for Spanky and Our Gang, Keith's "98.6" and "Apples, Peaches, Pumpkin Pie" by Jay & the Techniques (Hebb was offered this song but didn't want to be considered a novelty act and let the song go to Jay Proctor).

 "Sunny" was recorded at Bell Sound Studios in New York City and released as a single in 1966.
 It met with immediate success, which resulted in Hebb touring in 1966 with the Beatles.
-The song peaked at No. 2 on the Billboard Hot 100 chart in late August 1966.
+The song peaked at No. 2 on the Billboard Hot 100 chart in late August 1966., behind “Summer in the City”, by The Lovin’ Spoonful.

+American TV series Soul! in 1971 had a live duo video with Ron Carter on electric bass that starts with a rubato guitar introduction followed by four loops of the "James Bond" chord progression (which is also used for the final tonic of the chord progression) before starting the main vocal form.
+It ends with a long vamp which includes a bass solo.